Analysis of the Impact of COVID-19, Orbits of Opportunity and Analysis of Company Profiles – Sportlepsia

 – Market trends, development and promotion potential

-– Situation of Competition, Circulation of Manufacturing Capacity, Place of Sale and Type of Product
+– Situation of the Competition, Circulation of Manufacturing Capacity, Location of Sale and Type of Product

 – Market Studies, Distributors / Merchandisers and Marketing